gbv/coli-conc-server/README.md

 Leave out `--nsFrom` and `--nsTo` if the database name should stay the same.
 Add `--drop` if you would like to drop the tables before import.

+### Access MongoDB from the outside

+The MongoDB is not accessible from the outside.
+However, its port (default port `27017`) is forwarded to `localhost`, so to connect to it from the outside, you could set up an SSH tunnel for port `27017`.

 ## Other

 ### Folder Structure